Royal Bank mortgages are available to over 18s. Your home may be repossessed if you do not keep up repayments on your mortgage.

 When you have a property in mind

-See how much we could lend you with an Agreement in Principle.
-It won't affect your credit score as we use a soft credit check.
+See how much you could borrow with an Agreement in Principle.
+It won't affect your credit score as it only uses a soft credit check.